-States are made by collections of individuals.
+States are made up of collections of individuals.
 And yet states have powers that no individuals have.
-They collect taxes, put us in jail, draft us into the army, tell us what we can and cannot own, etc. In general, they compel us to do things in the name of a "common good," even when that good conflicts with what we would individually prefer to do.
-In this course, an introduction to key concepts of Western political philosophy, we seek to understand what, if anything, could justify states having this power over us.
-To this end, we examine three philosophical issues raised by the state.
+They collect taxes, put us in jail, draft us into the army, tell us what we can and cannot own, etc. In general, states compel us to do things in the name of a ‘common good,’ even when that good conflicts with what we would individually prefer to do.
+In this course, an introduction to key concepts in Western political philosophy, we seek to understand what, if anything, could justify states in having this power over us.
+To this end, we examine two philosophical issues raised by the state.
 (1) The problem of political obligation.
 Is there any reason why we ought to obey the law?
 What are the grounds for legitimate civil disobedience?
 (2) The question of distributive justice.
 What reasons are there to tax the rich in order to give to the poor?
 What is the role of the state in securing economic equality?
-And what else beyond income ought the state to redistribute?
-(3) The paradox of political freedom.
-If freedom is naturally thought of as the ability to do whatever one wants, how could being a citizen of the state (with all the constraints that involves) possibly make us free?

-Readings will be both classical and contemporary, including Plato, Hobbes, Locke, Rousseau, Berlin, Nozick, Rawls, and G.A.
+Readings include: Plato, Hobbes, Locke, Rousseau, Nozick, Rawls, and G.A.
 Cohen.
-As part of our investigation of these three key topics we will also consider one grim aspect of current political reality: systematic racism and racial exclusion.
+We will also think about systematic racism and racial exclusion.
 We will ask how the fact of racism ought to shape our orientation to the state and to the project of political philosophy more generally.
-Readings here include: Martin Luther King Jr. and Malcolm X, as well as Tommy Shelby, Charles Mills, and Elizabeth Anderson.
+Readings here include: Martin Luther King Jr., Tommie Shelby, and Ta-Nehisi Coates.

-(Offered as RELI 318 and PHIL 229.)
+(Offered as RELI 318 and PHIL 229).
 If God is omnibenevolent, then God would not want any creature to suffer evil; if God is omniscient, then God would know how to prevent any evil from occurring; and if God is omnipotent, then God would be able to prevent any evil from occurring.
 Does the obvious fact that there is evil in the world, then, give us reason to think that there is no such God?
 Alternatively: if an omnibenevolent, omniscient, and omnipotent God does exist, then what could possibly motivate such a God to permit the existence of evil?
-This course will survey recent philosophical discussions of these questions.
-We will read works by J. L. Mackie, Nelson Pike, John Hick, Alvin Plantinga, Robert and Marilyn Adams, and others.
+This course will survey classical and recent philosophical discussions of these questions.
+Topics will include the classical free-will defense, Ockhamism and Molinism (positions on divine foreknowledge), the "soul-making" defense, the "no-defense defense," and open theism.
+We will read works by Augustine of Hippo, J. L. Mackie, Nelson Pike, John Hick, Peter Van Inwagen, Steve Wykstra, Marilyn Adams, and others.

 We will be concerned to see whether there is anything to be said in a principled way about right and wrong.
 The core of the course will be an examination of three central traditions in ethical philosophy in the West, typified by Aristotle, Immanuel Kant, and John Stuart Mill.
 We will also look at contemporary discussions of the relation between the demands of morality and those personal obligations that spring from friendships, as well as recent views about the nature of personal welfare.

-Requisite: One course in Philosophy or consent of the instructor.
+Requisite: One course in PHIL or consent of the instructor.
+Priority is given to Amherst College students.
 Limited to 25 students.
 Spring semester.
-Professor Hasan.2016-17: Not offered
+Assistant Professor Hasan.2019-20: Offered in Spring 2020

 Metaphysics is the investigation, at the most fundamental level, of the nature of reality.
 It has been an especially vibrant area of philosophy in recent years, and we will read some of the freshest and most important work in the field.
 Among the questions to be considered are: What is existence?
 Is there more than one kind of existence?
 Are there merely possible things?
 Could you have been a poached egg (Tichy)?
 What is possibility anyway?
 Can things really change, or do they last for no more than a moment, or both?
 When are several things parts of some greater whole, and why?
 Is a statue identical to the lump of clay from which it is fashioned?
 How can you destroy the statue, yet not destroy the clay?
 Thinking through such basic questions leads to surprising perplexities and surprising insights.
 Readings by Quine, Kripke, Lewis, Van Inwagen, and others.